 - Cannot completely control the quality of the work.
 In construction, word of mouth is often the best, and sometimes the only, marketing tool.
 Do a good job and a few know of it.
 Do a bad job and everyone knows it.

-By capacity, ask yourself if you have the resources to handle the new work load, or will you stretch yourself too much.
-If it’s a stretch, subcontract the work, have one of your seasoned employees oversee the operation, and give on a little profit.
-This is much better than a “clean up on isle 6” as I like to say.
+By capacity, ask yourself if you have the resources to handle the new workload, or will it stretch you too thin?
+If it’s a stretch, subcontract the work, have one of your seasoned employees oversee the operation, and give up a little profit.
+This is much better than a “clean up on aisle 6” as I like to say.
 Always play the long game.Back to blog